 With that being said, I don’t like to miss out on anything.
 There is no point in going somewhere if you’re just going to sit around the hotel all day trying not to spend any money.
-There is a difference between cutting back on comfort to save money and cutting back on experiences.
-I would much prefer to spend money visiting a national park, museum, or concert than staying in a fancy hotel or eating a nice meal.
+There is a difference between cutting back on luxury and cutting back on experiences.
+I much prefer to spend money visiting a national park, museum, or concert than staying in a fancy hotel or eating a nice meal.

-Unless money is no object, it is a very good idea to make a travel budget before setting off on a long trip.
-Your trip will go smoother and you’ll probably end up saving money.
-I understand that this whole budgeting process can take many hours but it is a necessity for most people.
+Unless money is no object, it is a good idea to make a travel budget before setting off on a trip.
+If you have a travel budget, your trip will go smoother and you’ll end up saving money.

-Do you make a budget for travel?
+Do you make a budget for traveling?
 Share your tips in the comments below!